-The 2014 AACE guidelines have been developed by obesity specialists to provide guidance and support to health care professionals (HCPs) diagnosing and managing overweight and obesity.
+The 2016 AACE/ACE guidelines have been developed by obesity specialists to provide guidance and support to health care professionals diagnosing and managing overweight and obesity.
 They use BMI and obesity-related complications to stage and treat the disease.
-The AACE guidelines stress that obesity is a chronic disease and requires complications specific staging and treatment.
+The AACE/ACE guidelines stress that obesity is a chronic disease and requires complications-specific staging and treatment.1

-Regardless of your patient's obesity disease stage, healthy eating and physical activity should be included in any treatment plan.
-Health care professionals play a significant role in guiding patients to incorporate healthy eating and physical activity habits into a lasting routine.
+Regardless of your patient's obesity disease stage, healthy eating and physical activity should be included in any treatment plan.1 Health care professionals play a significant role in guiding patients to incorporate healthy eating and physical activity habits into a lasting routine.
 Patients may run into some challenges as they begin and maintain their healthy eating and physical activity plans.
 Be sure to begin by discussing those challenges and managing their expectations for weight loss.

-As you begin, encourage patients to start with realistic, measureable first steps and set reasonable expectations for safe and sustainable weight loss.
+As you begin, encourage patients to start with realistic, measurable first steps and set reasonable expectations for safe and sustainable weight loss.
 Included in this guide are some best support practices for supporting healthy eating and physical activity.

-AACE Obesity Treatment Framework
+AACE/ACE Obesity Treatment Framework1

-AACE has established an advanced framework for the diagnosis, treatment, and management of obesity.
-While anthropometric measures like BMI are used in the AACE framework, the complete diagnosis considers the impact of weight on the patient's overall health by accounting for the presence and severity of specific obesity-related complications.
+AACE/ACE has established an advanced framework for the diagnosis, treatment, and management of obesity.
+While anthropometric measures like BMI are used in the AACE/ACE framework, the complete diagnosis considers the impact of weight on the patient's overall health by accounting for the presence and severity of specific obesity-related complications.
 The staging of complications can be used to guide the selection of treatment modality and the intensity of weight-loss therapy.
-Go to www.aace.com/article/278 for the full version of the advanced framework.
+Go to https://journals.aace.com/doi/pdf/10.4158/EP161365.GL for the full version of the advanced framework.

-While the AACE treatment overview is a great place to start, each weight management plan should be customized to individual patients according to the presence and severity of their obesity-related complications as well as patients' individual goals and level of motivation.
+While the AACE/ACE treatment overview is a great place to start, each weight management plan should be customized to individual patients according to the presence and severity of their obesity-related complications, as well as their individual goals and level of motivation.

-AACE Guidelines for the Management and Treatment of Obesity
+AACE/ACE guidelines for the Management and Treatment of Obesity1